BestTimesToVisit.com Logo

 Cost:Around $10-$15 USD one-way.

-Tip:This is a splurge and more about the journey than just transportation.
+Tip:This is a splurge and more about the experience than just transportation.
 Book months in advance as seats are limited.
-The train station in Puno is a short taxi ride from the town center and the lakefront.
-Ensure your onward travel from the station is pre-arranged or be prepared for taxi negotiations.
+The views are spectacular, and the service is top-notch, including meals and entertainment.

-Once in Puno, the primary mode of transport for exploring the islands (Uros, Taquile, Amantani) is by boat.
-Tourist boats are readily available, ranging from shared tours to private charters.
+Once in Puno, the primary mode of transport for exploring the floating Uros islands and the traditional Taquile Island is by motorboat.
+Tours are readily available from the Puno port.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.